 The Whatcom Museum acknowledges that we gather on the traditional territory of the Lhaq’temish – Lummi People – and the Nuxwsá7aq – Nooksack People – who have lived in the Coast Salish region from time immemorial.
 The Museum honors our relationship with all of our Coast Salish neighbors and our shared responsibilities to their homeland where we all reside today.

-Welcome to the Family Interactive Gallery!
+Welcome Back to the Family Interactive Gallery (FIG)!

 The FIG helps deliver a rare experience in the museum world: world-class art galleries and a family-oriented interactive space under the same roof.
 The innovative pairing offers opportunities for kids to experience “grown-up” art on their terms.
 The FIG integrates works of art, photos, and objects, such as mounted birds, from the Museum’s collection.

 Sign-up below for our FIG eNews, which is delivered to your inbox every other Friday!